 Bandwidth useage continues to climb.
 When PONs were created, sharing a 2.5 Gbps link among 32 customers was not considered a limiting factor.
 Present day, however, we have households that are downloading 100 GB games and watching 4K movies.
 Sharing even a 2.5 Gbps link is starting to be an issue (some GPON ISPs are finding they have to balance out their PON port useage to spread out heavy users among different ports).

-As you can tell, I'm a fan of point to point architectures.
+I'm a fan of point to point architectures for smaller networks (say less than 1,000 customers).
 They needn't be expensive to equip.
-Here's an example of a L2/L3 48 port switch with dual redundant power supplies that costs $1700.
+Here's an example of a 48 port 1G/10G switch with dual redundant power supplies that costs about $3400.
 With point to point Ethernet SFP modules costing $10, you can equip your central office for $80 per customer, which is comparable to what a GPON router would cost per customer.
 Regardless, $80 per customer is a fraction of the cost of the FTTH network itself (several thousands of dollars typically), meaning it isn't a big expense in terms of overall project cost.